SumiSastri/dev-blogs/docs/what-is-computer-code/part2-code-bundling-packaging.md

 Packages are bundles of source code distributed by developers of software, which can be compiled and installed on your machine.

 JavaScript for many years did not have package managers and a software bundle had to built for every use case from scratch.
-Today (time of writing 2022), packages have been created for reusable front-end components - ReactJS - is component library package, testing - Jest is a JavaScript test runner and state management - Redux is one such tool, to name a few packages for JavaScript developers.
+Today (time of writing 2022), packages have been created for reusable frontend components - ReactJS - is component library package, testing - Jest is a JavaScript test runner and state management - Redux is one such tool, to name a few packages for JavaScript developers.

 ## What is code package management?